ML-KULeuven/socceraction/docs/documentation/faq.rst

 data scientists who are interested in working with soccer event stream data.

 **Q: Where can I get event stream data?**
 Both StatsBomb and Wyscout provide a free sample of their data.
-Alternatively you can buy a subscription to the event data feed from StatsBomb, Wyscout or Opta (Stats Perform).
-Instructions on how to load the data from each of these sources with socceraction are avaliable in the :doc:`documentation
+Alternatively, you can buy a subscription to the event data feed from StatsBomb, Wyscout or Opta (Stats Perform).
+Instructions on how to load the data from each of these sources with socceraction are available in the :doc:`documentation
 <data/index>`.

 **Q: What license is socceraction released under?** Socceraction is released